jmshearer/FlappyFeet/README.md

 # FlappyFeet
 FlappyFeet game using a laser time-of-flight sensor for the 2023 [Annville Church of the Brethren](https://www.annvillecob.org) Trunk-Or-Treat.

 ![Trunk-Or-Treat](Documentation/Trunk-Or-Treat%20Photo.jpg)

+Players run forward to move the shoe ("flappy foot") up and backwards to move the shoe down.
+Five difficulty levels increase pipe positioning and speed.
+The game can also be used without a laser sensor using a joystick or just a keyboard.

 ## Run it yourself
 1) Clone the repo